Saminyead/codevibe/README.md

 prompt window.
 From there just follow the on-screen instruction.
 Note, you will need the Openrouter API key you saved previously.

-### A Note About the AI Model
+### Choose Your Own AI Model
-This app uses the **Mistral Small 3.2 24B** model from Mistral AI for the AI model.
-While Openrouter allows the use of a variety of other models, this model was chosen as it was a reliable free model.
-For now, there is no way to select other AI models from within the app, as the model is hardcoded right now.
-I will add support to select other models, including paid models as well, in the future.
-Right now, if you want to change the model, you will need to:
+This app uses the **Mistral Small 3.2 24B** model from Mistral AI for the AI model by default.
+Openrouter lets you choose from a variety of other AI as well including a number of other free models.
+To specify a model of your own choice:

-- modify the source code
-- compile the program yourself (or simply run it using Python).

-The instructions for that is given below.
+1. Go to the Openrouter [models](https://openrouter.ai/models) page.
+2. Search for your preferred model, and click on the "Copy model id" icon.
+It is usually a small clipboard icon beside the model name.
+3. In the codevibe folder (where `codevibe` executable is), you will see a file named "config.toml" Open the file, and in the "model" field under the "ai" section, paste the value you just copied from the openrouter models page between the `""` quotation marks.
+4. Now when you run codevibe, it will run using your specified model.

 ### How to Run/Build from Source Code
 - Ensure you have Python version 3.11 or later, and VLC Media Player installed